cengizozel/oldenbyte/docs/ideas.md

 ### Growth model

 Every time a community widget needs something that can't be expressed with existing primitives, that's a signal to add a new one.
 The library grows organically from real use cases rather than being designed upfront.
 Widget configs that use an unknown component name just skip that block gracefully.

+---

+## Hosted Service + Open Source Model

+Open source the core so anyone can self-host.
+Run a hosted version at a proper domain for people who don't want to manage infrastructure.
+Standard model (Plausible, Gitea, Umami).

+### The hosted service

+- **Landing page** — explains the concept, shows the dashboard in action, clear call to action
+- **Smart onboarding** — instead of dropping users into a blank grid, ask 3–5 questions (interests, field of work, content sources) and auto-generate a sensible starting layout from the widget bank.
+Eliminates the blank canvas problem and demonstrates the product immediately
+- **Account system** — OAuth (Google, GitHub) for low-friction signup, persistent layouts and settings tied to account
+- **Free tier** — core dashboard, limited widgets, no AI digest
+- **Paid tier** — full widget count, AI digest (no need to bring your own OpenAI key), widget bank access, possibly custom domain

+### The moat

+The code being public doesn't undermine the hosted service.
+Self-hosters still have to manage a server, a database, Docker, and their own OpenAI key.
+The hosted version's value is convenience + the onboarding experience + managed AI features.
+That's a real differentiator even with an identical codebase.

+### Smart onboarding detail

+User picks interests from a tag list or types free-form.
+The system maps those to widget presets from the bank and generates a layout config — either rule-based (interest tags → widget types) or AI-assisted.
+This is also a strong marketing moment: the dashboard looks immediately useful on first load rather than requiring 20 minutes of configuration.

+### Revenue model

+- Free tier drives adoption and open source credibility
+- Paid tier covers hosting costs and funds continued development
+- Widget bank grows the ecosystem and makes the product more valuable for everyone